 “Studying countless business case studies during the UQ MBA gave me a wonderful insight into an incredibly broad range of companies, across industries and across business models.”

-“Being around smart and motivated people in my cohort gave me the confidence to validate my ideas and to set something up,” says Chris.
+“Being around smart and motivated people in my cohort gave me the confidence to validate my ideas and to set my business up,” says Chris.

 The future looks bright for Quipmo, with bold plans for expansion.

-“Australia represents our biggest amount of listings, followed by Peru interestingly – however solidifying our efforts right across Australia and New Zealand will continue to be our immediate focus.” says Chris.
+“Australia represents our biggest number of listings, followed by Peru interestingly.
+However, solidifying our efforts right across Australia and New Zealand will continue to be our immediate focus.” says Chris.

 “I’m incredibly excited for our next steps and can’t wait to see Quipmo’s future unfold.”